CUHKSZ-NING/MCEClassifier/README.md

     1. `imblearn` (https://github.com/scikit-learn-contrib/imbalanced-learn);
     2. `iterative-stratification` (https://github.com/trent-b/iterative-stratification).

-* PLEClassifier is compatible with most sklearn APIs but is not strictly tested.
+* MCEClassifier is compatible with most sklearn APIs but is not strictly tested.

-* Import: `from PLEClassifier import PLEClassifier`.
+* Import: `from MCEClassifier import MCEClassifier`.

 * Train: `fit(X, y)`, with target $\textbf{y}_i \in (0, 1)^l$ as the labels.